drewfx/magento-2-notes/certification_questions/questions.md

 #### Plugins Lifecycle

-#### Would a single not cacheable block would disable page cache for given page
+#### Would a single not cacheable block disable page cache for given page

 #### Widgets XML and dataSources
+* A Widget is basically an extension (Module) designed to provide a set of advanced configuration options.
+Due to greater flexibility and control, they are used to provide information and marketing content via the Magento Administrator panel.
+* Located at `/app/code/<Namespace>/<ModuleName>/etc/widget.xml`.
+* __DataSource__ requires a __DataProvider__ which is the class that obtains data, implements specific interface.
+* `DataSource` is javascript, but requires `DataProvider` which is a PHP class to obtain and hand off the data.
+* Every DataProvider must extend `Magento\Ui\DataProvider\AbstractDataProvider`.
+  * Implements `getData()` which is used to extract data to Javascript.
+  * Has abstract method `getCollection()` which needs to be implemented in a specific `DataProvider`.

 #### Standard product types (simple, configurable, bundled, etc.).